Ángela Labordeta

-Ángela Labordeta (Ángela Labordeta de Grandes) is a Spanish writer and journalist.
+Ángela Labordeta de Grandes is a Spanish writer and journalist.

 Biography

 Ángela Labordeta was born in Teruel, Aragón, in 1967.
 She is the daughter of José Antonio Labordeta (brother of Miguel Labordeta) and Juana de Grandes.
 Her siblings are Paula and Ana Labordeta.
 Her grandparents are Miguel Labordeta Palacio and Sara Subías Bardají.
 She lives in Zaragoza, where she studied literature.

 Her debut novel, Así terminan los cuentos de hadas, was published in 1994.
 She is considered one of the most important Spanish writers born in the 1960s.

 In 2002, El novio de mi madre was published by Xordica.

 Her fiction has been translated into English.
 In 2006, "My Mother's Boyfriend" appeared in The Modern Review.
 The English version of her story "Barcelona!!" has been accepted for publication.